Why Does ChatGPT Fall Short in Providing Truthful Answers?: ChatGPT's Failures

+We examined the model's responses to 200 HotpotQA samples using thematic analysis \citep{braun2012thematic}, a method for identifying patterns or ``themes'' within data.
+The process starts by extracting preliminary ``codes'' from data, which are later assembled into broader themes.
+For the purpose of ensuring a rigorous and comprehensive thematic analysis, a two-annotator approach was employed.
+We asked two independent annotators, both proficient in the subject and experienced in qualitative analysis to independently review the data set.
+Initially, they worked separately to identify the codes, analyze, and report patterns (themes) within the data.
+Upon completion of their independent analyses, the annotators convened in a collaborative session to compare, discuss, and reconcile any discrepancies in their identified themes.
+After the inter-annotator discussion, we grouped them several themes and validated these themes with an extra 40 questions.
+We confirm a complete representation of errors can be achieved through these themes.

+To quantify the degree of consistency between the annotators, we employed Cohen's Kappa $\kappa$ \citep{kappa}.
+This statistical measure is used to evaluate the reliability of agreement between two raters beyond what is expected by chance.
+The formula for Cohen's Kappa is given by:

+In this formula, \( p_o \) represents the observed proportion of agreement, \( p_e \) represents the expected proportion of agreement.

+In our study, the computed inter-coder agreement was 0.8394, which suggests a high degree of consensus between the annotators.
+We finalize the four identified themes as: problem comprehension and intent, factual correctness, specificity level, and reasoning, referred to as \textit{comprehension error}, \textit{factuality error}, \textit{specificity error}, and \textit{inference error}.

-\textit{Comprehension errors} refer to the failure in comprehending the problem context and intention.
+\textit{Comprehension errors} refer to the failure in comprehending the question context and intention.
 In our experiment, the model demonstrates proficiency in comprehending the question, but it exhibits shortcomings when faced with questions containing grammar mistakes or ambiguity.
-For instance, the question shown in Table~\ref{tab:exp} presents a challenge to the model due to an incorrect interrogative pronoun ``what''.
-Consequently, the model fails to recognize that the question is seeking a selection between the two items marked as blue and instead misinterprets it as a comparison of all last three items.
+For instance, the question shown in the Comprehension row of Table~\ref{tab:exp} presents a challenge to the model due to an incorrect interrogative pronoun ``what'', which should be ``which''.
+Consequently, the model fails to recognize that the question is seeking a selection between the two items marked in blue and instead misinterprets it as a choice among all last three items.

-A \textit{factualness error} occurs when a model lacks the necessary supporting facts to produce an accurate answer \cite{petroni2019language,lee2023factuality}.
+A \textit{factuality error} occurs when a model lacks the necessary supporting facts to produce an accurate answer \citep{petroni2019language,lee2023factuality}.
 This may be due to the model's lacking knowledge of a particular entity, attribute, or event.
-The example in Table~\ref{tab:exp} shows a mistake when the model has the incorrect knowledge about the length of two canals.
+The example in the Factuality row of Table~\ref{tab:exp} shows a mistake when the model has the incorrect knowledge about the length of two canals.
 While this type of error is straightforward, it accounts for a majority of errors in the model.